What is Net Profit Margin?

 In the first section of our net profit margin modeling exercise, we’ll start with the income statement assumptions.

-We’ll be comparing the net profit margin of three companies, with each having a different set of financial assumptions.
+We’ll compare the net profit margins of three companies, with each having different financial assumptions.

 Income Statement – Company A